Kiki1022/kshah_rails/notes.md

     username- presence and uniqueness
-    password- has secure pw will ensure presence client
+    password- has secure pw will ensure presence

+    stylists can:
+    Create/read/update/destroy their own appointments
+    also can Read ALL appointments but cannot do anyother functions

+client
     name
     email
     rating as a tipper
     comments-optional
+client is created by stylist(user)

 appointment-validate presence of attributes..
     appointment_datetime